Board of Directors

 Ricardo Nogueira

-Board member of Washington DC’s Green Finance Authority and serves on the Green Climate Fund’s (GCF) independent Technical Advisor Panel, which advises the GCF’s Board on all funding decisions.
-Ricardo previously served as Senior Advisor on Climate Finance in the U.S. Department of State and was a U.S. board member of the GCF.
+Ricardo runs an advisory business focused on climate finance, international development and sustainable investment.
+He is a Board member of Washington DC’s Green Finance Authority and Puerto Rico’s Green Energy Trust.
+He also serves on the GCF independent Technical Advisor Panel which advises the GCF’s Board.
+Previously served as Senior Advisor on Climate Finance in the U.S. Department of State and was a U.S. board member of the GCF.
 Prior to public service, Ricardo worked in private sector fund management and practiced as a lawyer, both with a focus on carbon markets and clean energy.
 Ricardo obtained his Bachelor of Arts from Lafayette College and Juris Doctor from Seton Hall School of Law.

 Stacy Swann